FrantisekI/FrantisekI/README.md

 - 👋 Hi, I’m @FrantisekI
 - 👀 I’m interested in python, web dev, mathematics
-- 🌱 I’m currently learning React native & TypeScript
+- 🌱 I’m currently learning python at school an web stuff
 - 💞️ I’m looking to collaborate on whatever you want, during summer i have lots of free time
 - ⚡ Fun fact: I do ballet
 <!--- - 📫 How to reach me: frantisekdomaths@gmail.com --->